-(B) A person applying for a plan approval for a public water system under section 6109.07 of the Revised Code shall pay a fee pursuant to section 3745.11 of the Revised Code.
-The fee shall be paid at the time the application is submitted by tendering a check payable to the treasurer of the state of Ohio.
+(B) A person applying for plan approval for a public water system under section 6109.07 of the Revised Code shall pay a fee pursuant to section 3745.11 of the Revised Code.
+The fee shall be paid at the time the application is submitted, by tendering a check payable to the treasurer of the state of Ohio.

-(C) General plans containing preliminary information concerning proposed source, treatment, and distribution may be submitted for approval or for comment.
+(C) General plans containing preliminary information concerning proposed source, treatment and distribution may be submitted for approval or for comment.
 The director may require submittal of general plans for conditional approval prior to submittal of an application under this rule for projects with a high degree of complexity, non-standard technology, unusual features, phased implementation, compliance schedules or deviations from standards and guidelines used by the agency.

-(1) The increase in main size for pipe less than four inches in diameter is not greater than two inches in diameter and the increase in main size for pipe four inches in diameter or greater is not greater than four inches in diameter;
+(1) The increase in main size for pipe less than four inches in diameter is not greater than two inches in diameter and the increase in main size for pipe four inches in diameter or greater is not greater than four inches in diameter.

-(3) The public water system has appropriately investigated to ensure pipe replacement does not take place in an area of known water or soil contamination;
+(3) The public water system has appropriately investigated to ensure pipe replacement does not take place in an area of known water or soil contamination.

 (4) The public water system submits an annual project summary to the district office on or before January fifteenth that includes each exempted replacement waterline project completed that year.

 (a) Each project summary shall identify the following items:

 (i) On an updated distribution map, the locations of the exempted replacement waterlines.

 (v) Any unusual conditions encountered during waterline replacement.

 (b) The project summary must be signed by a professional engineer licensed by the state of Ohio who certifies that the exempted waterline project or projects described in the project summary met paragraph (D) of this rule.